surgems/ec-events/content/collections/family-rides/star-flyer.md

         content:
           -
             type: text
-            text: 'See the fair from air taking you to dizzying new heights!'
+            text: 'A stand-alone swing that helps you see the fair from the air taking you to dizzying new heights!
+Still a thrilling ride, but a definite experience for all of the family!
+Young and old alike will be amazed by the views.
+Buckle in, sit next to your family or friends in the seats and get ride for the ride of tour life. '
       -
         type: paragraph
       -